Submit Article

 Summary

-The High Court (Debbie Ong JC) held that the parties’ beneficial interests were the same as their legal interests: 44% for the Plaintiff and 56% for the Defendant.
-The Court ordered a sale of the Property and directed that the net sale proceeds be divided according to those beneficial shares.
-In addition, the Court ordered reimbursement to the Defendant (from the Plaintiff’s share) for mortgage repayments that the parties had understood should have been borne by the Plaintiff.
+The High Court, applying the doctrine of resulting trusts, held that the parties’ beneficial interests matched their legal interests: 44% for the plaintiff and 56% for the defendant.
+The court ordered the Property to be sold and directed that the net proceeds be divided in those proportions.
+In addition, the court ordered reimbursement to the defendant (from the plaintiff’s share) for mortgage repayments that the parties had understood should have been borne by the plaintiff, reflecting the equitable accounting dimension of the dispute.

 What Were the Facts of This Case?

-Finally, the Court had to address the equitable remedy aspect: even if the beneficial shares were determined, the Court needed to decide whether and to what extent the Defendant should be reimbursed for mortgage repayments that the parties had understood ought to have been borne by the Plaintiff.
-This required an assessment of the parties’ understanding of their respective liabilities and the appropriate mechanism for equitable accounting on sale.
+Finally, the court had to address the remedial consequences of its findings.
+Even if the beneficial interests were determined, the court still needed to consider equitable accounting: specifically, whether and how the defendant should be reimbursed for mortgage repayments that the parties had understood ought to have been borne by the plaintiff.

 How Did the Court Analyse the Issues?

-A key piece of evidence was a table (“Table”) found in the Plaintiff’s second affidavit filed on 1 March 2016.
-The Table recorded calculations of the financing ratio, loan ratio, and sharing ratio between the parties.
-The Court found that the Table provided a prima facie explanation for how the percentages of 44% and 56% were derived.
-Importantly, the Table was prepared before the interests were registered in 2000 and, according to the Plaintiff, was prepared on the instructions of their mother.
-The Defendant accepted that the Table was made prior to the dispute and before the parties were estranged, and he also indicated that he shared the view that it was prepared in 2000.
+On the evidence, the court found a crucial documentary anchor: a table (“Table”) prepared by the plaintiff before the interests were registered in 2000.
+The Table recorded calculations of financing ratio, loan ratio, and sharing ratio, and provided a prima facie explanation for how the 44% and 56% shares were derived.
+The defendant accepted that the Table was made prior to the dispute and before the parties were estranged, and he informed the court that he shared the view that the Table was prepared in 2000.
+This acceptance mattered because it suggested that the registered shares were not arbitrary but were derived from a coherent contribution-based calculation.

 What Was the Outcome?

-In addition, the Court ordered that the Defendant be reimbursed, from the Plaintiff’s share of the proceeds, for mortgage repayments made by the Defendant which the parties had understood ought to have been borne by the Plaintiff.
-This ensured that, while beneficial ownership remained fixed at 44:56, the final distribution on sale accounted for the parties’ respective repayment responsibilities as understood between them.
+Further, the court ordered that the defendant be reimbursed from the plaintiff’s share of the proceeds for mortgage repayments made by the defendant which the parties had understood ought to have been borne by the plaintiff.
+This ensured that, while beneficial ownership remained fixed at the acquisition-time arrangement, the parties’ subsequent financial conduct was addressed through equitable accounting to prevent unjust enrichment.

 Why Does This Case Matter?